Hal Sparks: Radio

 Sparks appears as a regular guest and fill-in host on the national Stephanie Miller Radio Show, providing three hours of commentary and humor on Wednesday mornings.
 The program is known as "Hump Days with Hal", and is broadcast weekly from his U-stream channel.
-Sparks has also appeared as guest host for Norman Goldman's Los Angeles-based show.
+Sparks also appeared as guest host for Norman Goldman's former Los Angeles-based show.
 Sparks broadcast hosting was also made available through Goldman's "Beyond the Norm" segments.

 He continued this free "behind the scenes" Ustream show.
 In June 2010 he got his own radio program on WCPT (AM) as host of The Hal Sparks Radio Program (megaworldwide), which broadcasts between 11am and 1pm CST each Saturday.

 Music

 In addition to acting, Sparks is also the lead singer and guitarist for a rock band, ZERO 1 (previously called The Hal Sparks Band).
 At the start, the band consisted of Sparks, his friend Rob Hall on bass and Sparks' cousin Miles Loretta on drums.
 Their self-titled debut album was released in December 2006 and produced by King's X's frontman DUg Pinnick.
 The album is available through iTunes and on Sparks' official website.

 In 2007, both Sparks and Loretta from Zero 1 participated on Doug's solo project Strum Sum Up.

 The band now has a new lineup consisting of Sparks (lead vocals and guitar), Brian Crow (guitar and backup vocals), Bumper Renga (bass and backup vocals) and Lance Tamanaha (drums and backup vocals).
 They signed with the record label "rocket science" and have a new album on the way called The sacred nothing.
 Also expected to debut is the band's first video for the single "American Psycho," which was directed by Adrienne Wanyo and filmed on location at the Houdini Mansion.

 Sparks was a contestant in the first season of Celebrity Duets.
 He often joins the Los Angeles cover band Steel Panther to sing classic 1980s metal tunes, such as the Skid Row hit "Youth Gone Wild".